IgniteUI/igniteui-docfx/en/components/simple-combo.md

 _keywords: angular single selection combobox, ignite ui for angular, infragistics
 ---

-# Single Select ComboBox
+# Angular Single Select ComboBox Component Overview

-The Angular Simple ComboBox component is a modification of [ComboBox component](combo.md) that allows single selection.
-Simple combobox is an editable input that allows users to choose an option from a predefined list of items.
-The Ignite UI for Angular Simple ComboBox Component provides also filtering capabilities, selections of items, grouping and adding custom values to a dropdown list.
-It can be used as an alternative to the HTML select tag and has several out-of-the-box features such as data binding (local and remote), filtering, grouping, custom templates, custom values, and more.
+The Angular Single Select ComboBox component is a modification of [ComboBox component](combo.md) that allows single selection.
+We call it "simple combo".
+Due to high demand for single-selection mode for the original ComboBox component, we created an extension component which offers an editable search input that allows users to choose an option from a predefined list of items and to input custom values.

 ## Angular Simple ComboBox Example